Corporate advisor

 As the builders generation and baby boomers downsize, sell businesses, sell properties and exit the workforce, or sadly pass away.
 A large pool of their assets will be sold or transferred to their children and grandchildren (some are competent and some aren’t, the joys of family).

 This transition of Boomers leaving the workforce is further confirmed by the increased superannuation outflows going to boomers in recent times.
-However, as our corporate and business advisory arm has seen, the reality is that for a number of business owners their business will be sold at a great discount!
+However, as our corporate advisory arm has seen, the reality is that for a number of business owners their business will be sold at a great discount!

 Why businesses are being sold at a discount?